qnkhuat/ubinote/README.md

 TODO next:
-- fingure out how to store file name
+- don't send cause messages when 500
+- filename for a url to donwload
+- complete the download url without adding to db
-- Create POST api to archive it
+- add it to db mf